heisenberg-611/Rust-Text-Editor/DOCUMENTATION.md

 # Meow Text Editor - Comprehensive Documentation

 **Meow** is a lightweight, modal text editor built in Rust.
-Inspired by Vim, it offers a keyboard-centric code editing experience with a modern touch, including custom themes, mouse support, and system clipboard integration.
+Inspired by Vim, it offers a keyboard-centric code editing experience with a modern touch, including custom themes, mouse support, basic auto-completion, and system clipboard integration.

 ---